Understanding Images

 Image Refresh

-What is a Refresh?
+What Is a Refresh?

 A refresh rebuilds the image from scratch based on the current build’s actual artifact usage.